Mist-Automation-Programmability/Mist-API-Cookbook/EVPN/EVPN-Multihoming-ESILAG/EVPN Multihoming-ESILAG.md

-# Single Site ESI-Lag (collapsed-core)
+# EVPN Multihoming (collapsed-core with ESI-LAG)
-This will define a single pair of collapsed core.
+This will define a single pair of collapsed core switches and EVPN Multihoming (ESI-LAG) to the access layer.
 </br>

 ## Note: This is an early draft of the API  for EVPN-VXLAN.
 Things could change prior to going GA.